What you Say, What People HearBy Dr. Margaret Paul

 Communication between partners often gets confusing, and there is a very good reason for this.
 Most of the time, the words we use have far less impact than the energy behind the words.
 Therefore, what you say is often not what the other person hears.

-The energy behind a communication is determined by our INTENTION.
-In much of the communication between partners, there are two different intentions that can motivate any given communication: we are often either intent upon controlling the other person, or intent upon learning about ourselves and our partner.
+The energy behind a communication is determined by our intention.
+In all communication, there are two different intentions that can motivate it: Either intent is to control our partner, or our intent is to learn about ourselves and our partner.
 The difference in energy between these two intentions is what frequently creates the confusion in communication.

 "Joshua," I asked, "why were you asking her about the book?"